Dethnull/Sanity/README.md

 ```

 ## TODO List

 - [ ] `COMPLEXITY_REQUIRED` doesn't check how many of the `__COUNT` variables are set to 0.
 So if they are all < 0, your input will always fail when **COMPLEXITY_REQUIRED** is > 0
 - [ ] `COMPLEXITY_REQUIRED` also will make input fail if `ALLOW_` variables are all false, and `COMPLEXITY_REQUIRED` is > 2
-- [ ] Implement more robust debug information that can be obtain and presented to the end user.
+- [ ] Implement more robust debug information that can be obtained and presented to the end user.
 - [ ] Increased optimization.
 I'm sure there is more that can be done to increase the speed of Sanity
 - [ ] Add wildcard characters and/or the ability to use regex in the `DISALLOWED_LIST` -- maybe just simplified regex :P
 - [ ] Add the ability to specify which saved rule to print out with `print_saved_rules()`
-- [ ] Add the ability to specify whether you want to update or overwrite the `DISALLOWED_LIST`
+- [ ] Add the ability to specify whether you want to update or overwrite the `DISALLOWED_LIST` - as of now it appends to list

 ## License